Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 ## Still Not Enough…

 So, is this it?
 Is this how you judge model performance?
-Again, not quite. σ tells you how often this expected/typical value will occur, but how confident are you in this value to begin with?
+Again, not quite. σ tells you how often this expected/typical value will occur, but, the question is: how confident are you in this value to begin with?

 To say “my model’s typical error is `x ± σ` Molar” you must have **confidence** in that `x` value.
-That confidence comes from **testing on a large number of new samples**, something like **tens of thousands**[^7].
+That confidence comes from **testing on a large number of new samples**, something like **tens of thousands**[^6].

 Let’s say we trained our model on 1600 molecules, tested on 400, and calculated the typical error.
 Now imagine your chemist comes with 200 more molecules.
 Do you expect the same typical error?